Full fisheries legislation and subordinate regulations can be found on the Jersey Legal Information Board Website

 Licensed commercial fishermen should check their licence conditions as they may contain further restrictions relating to the sizes of fish which may be retained or landed.

 New bag limit measures are in place.
-All bag limits are in the Sea Fisheries' Bag Limits leaflet.
 For some species a vessel limit also applies.

 Ormer bag limit for example: